SauloCav/Data-Structures-C/README.md

 ## Hash chain
 A hash chain is the successive application of a cryptographic hash function to a piece of data.
 In computer security, a hash chain is a method to produce many one-time keys from a single key or password.
 For non-repudiation a hash function can be applied successively to additional pieces of data in order to record the chronology of data's existence.

+## Trie
+In computer science, a trie, also called digital tree or prefix tree, is a type of k-ary search tree, a tree data structure used for locating specific keys from within a set.
+These keys are most often strings, with links between nodes defined not by the entire key, but by individual characters.
+In order to access a key (to recover its value, change it, or remove it), the trie is traversed depth-first, following the links between nodes, which represent each character in the key.